History of the metric system: Clocks and pendulums

-The shape and size of the Earth
+Shape and size of the Earth

 Since at least the Middle Ages, the Earth had been perceived as eternal, unchanging, and of symmetrical shape (close to a sphere), so it was natural that some fractional measure of its surface should be proposed as a standard of length.
 But first, scientific information about the shape and size of the Earth had to be obtained.
+One degree of arc would be 60 minutes of arc, on the equator; one milliare would be one minute of arc, or 1 nautical mile, so 60 nautical miles would be one degree of arc on Earth's surface, taken as a sphere.
+Thus Earth's circumference in nautical miles would be 21 600 (viz., 60 minutes of arc × 360 degrees in four 90-degree quadrants; a quadrant being the length of the quarter-circle from the North Pole to the equator).

 In 1669, Jean Picard, a French astronomer, was the first person to measure the Earth accurately.
 In a survey spanning one degree of latitude, he erred by only 0.44% (Picard's arc measurement).

 In Philosophiæ Naturalis Principia Mathematica (1686), Isaac Newton gave a theoretical explanation for the "bulging equator", which also explained the differences found in the lengths of the "second pendulums", theories that were confirmed by the French Geodesic Mission to Peru undertaken by the French Academy of Sciences in 1735.